Art of Resistance with the Beehive Collective!

 |

-Dr. Joe Eis
+Dr. Joel Eis

 All workshop participants will be part of making 1-3 person short guerilla theatre sketches. they will then go out into the general courtyard and perform them for the people there.
 No experience needed, no special clothing needed.